0xsuryansh/searchNBAMonorepo/README.md

-This is commit Updated query tokenizer
+This is commit Added case to handle Uppercase wh words